Steps2Walk/paia/README.md

 3. **Mathematical Formulation:**
    - The optimal rotation angle is determined using a sum of squared errors (SSE) optimization technique to find the minimum difference between the rotated enlarged contour and the ideal Standard Circle.

+## Try the PAIA Application

+You can try the PAIA application using this [link](https://wag001.shinyapps.io/paia/).
+For faster performance and full functionality, follow the steps below to run the PAIA application locally.

 ## Installation and Requirements

 To use the PAIA tool, you need to have R and Shiny installed.
 You also need the following packages: